linkeddatacenter/kees/README.md

 ```

-A KEES compliant agent SHOULD get someway the username and password required by http basi authentication;
+A KEES compliant agent SHOULD get someway the username and password required by the http basic authentication;
-it can use rdfs:label and rdfs:comment in UI.
+it could use rdfs:label and rdfs:comment to ask these data to user.
 Than, using such credentials, check if <http://data.example.com/dataset1.ttl> resource is newer than the creationd date of the
 <http://data.example.com/dataset1.ttl> named graph in the knowledge base.
 If yes it SHOULD load the resouce in a temporary directory and load it in some way to the graph db